DataONEorg/ca/README.txt

 keys, certificates, and certificate revocation lists.

-The DataONE Certificate Authority is governed by a Root CA, which delegates all certificate signing and management to an Intermediate CA.  The private key for the Root CA is offline and completely protected, which protects the CA should somehow the Intermediate CA private key be compromised.
-This document shows the steps used to create both the Root CA and the Intermediate CA, as well as to perform common options such as creation and revocation of certificates with the Intermediate CA.  The operations have been encapsulated in the 'ca' shell script.
+The DataONE Certificate Authority is governed by a Root CA, which delegates all certificate signing and management to an Production CA.  The private key for the Root CA is offline and completely protected, which protects the CA should somehow the Production CA private key be compromised.
+This document shows the steps used to create both the Root CA and the Production CA, as well as to perform common options such as creation and revocation of certificates with the Production CA.  The operations have been encapsulated in the 'ca' shell script.

 New DN formats